hodgkinr/basic-google-chat/README.md

 echo $GEMINI_API_KEY
 If it prints out your key (or a part of it), you are ready to run python app.py!

+If that doesn't work you need to force a stop to codespaces.

+inside the Chrome/browser window where your Codespace is running.

+Click anywhere inside the dark area of the code editor to make sure it's "focused."

+Press the shortcut:

+Windows/Linux: Ctrl + Shift + P

+Mac: Cmd + Shift + P

+Alternative (No Keyboard): If the shortcut isn't working, click the Gear Icon ⚙️ in the bottom-left corner of the Codespace and select Command Palette.

+🔄 How to perform the "Full Stop"
+Once that little search bar pops up at the top of your screen:

+Type the word "Stop" into the bar.

+Click on the option that says: Codespaces: Stop Codespace.

+The screen will turn dark with a "Codespace stopped" message.

+Now, Refresh your browser tab (the standard Chrome refresh button).
+This will force the machine to boot from scratch and pull in your new GEMINI_API_KEY.

 ### 3. Installation

 ```bash